 Another group of shrubs worth considering for fall berry color is the chokeberries.
 Red chokeberry (Aronia arbutifolia) reaches a height of 6 to 10 feet and a spread of 3 to 5 feet.
 This shrub has white flowers in early spring that become glossy red berries in the summer.
 In autumn, the berry color can turn deeper, almost to purple, providing interesting fall color.Continue to 13 of 14 below.

 American bittersweet is a vine native to North America.
 Do not confuse this with Oriental bittersweet (Celastrus orbiculatus), which is attractive, to be sure, but terribly invasive when removed from its homeland.
 For those shopping in North America, make sure you go to a reputable nursery where you can trust that what you are buying is truly American bittersweet.

 American bittersweet is a good choice for those serious about providing the landscape with fall color.
 The berries, green in summer, bear a yellow husk in early fall.
 Even at this stage, they provide a truly striking display of fall color.
-But this initial treat is merely a foretaste of the splendor to come.
+But this initial treat is merely a preview of the splendor to come.
 As autumn progresses, the husk peels back, revealing an orange berry within.
 And as if that were not enough, the numerous leaves of the vine turn a vivid yellow.